BoltzExchange/boltz-client/docs/index.md

-# boltz-lnd v1.2.3 documentation
+# boltz-client v1.2.3 documentation

-`boltz-lnd` is a [Boltz](https://boltz.exchange) client for [LND](https://github.com/lightningnetwork/lnd).
+`boltz-client` is a [Boltz](https://boltz.exchange) client for [LND](https://github.com/lightningnetwork/lnd).
 It supports Normal Submarine Swaps (from onchain to Lightning coins) and Reverse Submarine Swaps (from Lightning to onchain coins).

 ## `boltzd`